Does Your Insurance Policy Include COVID-19 Business Interruption Insurance?

-Usually, when an unexpected disaster strikes and forces business closure, small business owners can turn to business interruption insurance to help pay for a covered loss.
+Usually, when an unexpected disaster strikes and forces business closure, small businesses can turn to business interruption insurance to help pay for a covered loss.
 Some states are considering requiring insurance companies to cover pandemic-related losses, which normally aren’t included in policies.

 Here’s what you need to know about business interruption insurance and covering your losses this year.

 What Is Business Interruption Insurance?

-Business interruption insurance is a business insurance policy designed to protect your business in case you’re forced to shut down for a period due to disaster.
-It’s sometimes known as business income insurance or business income and extra expense insurance.
+Business interruption insurance is a business insurance coverage designed to protect your business in case you’re forced to shut down for a period of time due to disaster.
+It’s also called business income insurance, business income coverage, or business income and extra expense insurance.

 You may have business interruption insurance as a standalone policy or as part of a packaged policy, such as a business owner’s policy or multiple peril policy.

 What Does Business Interruption Insurance Cover?

-Generally, business interruption insurance helps you cover costs and lost revenue due to a covered event such as a natural disaster, fire, hurricane, theft, or other disruptive events.
-Typically this coverage is for a specified length of time (also known as the restoration period).
+Business interruption insurance typically helps you cover lost business income due to a covered event such as a natural disaster, fire, hurricane, theft, or other disruptive events.
+Most business interruption policies offer coverage for a specified length of time (also known as the restoration period).

-- Lost income/profits: This is the money your business could have earned without the interruption (up to your coverage limit).
+- Lost income/Lost profits: This is the money your business could have earned without the interruption (up to your coverage limit).

-- Operating Expenses: Expenses such as rent or mortgage, utilities, and other fixed costs can be included.
-Some policies also cover moving to a temporary location, training employees on new equipment and other costs you incur to continue operating.
+- Operating Expenses: Expenses such as rent, mortgage, lease payments, utilities, and other fixed costs can be included.
+Some policies also cover relocation costs, training costs, and other expenses you incur to continue operating.

 - Taxes: If taxes come due while you’re out of operation, your insurance policy may cover some costs.

-- Debt repayment: If you are repaying a loan, business interruption coverage could help you stay on top of payments while not earning revenue.
+- Debt Repayment/Loan Payments: If you are repaying a loan, business interruption coverage could help you stay on top of payments while not earning revenue.